megan-barn/westph_rep/README.md

 # westph_rep
 We are testing global environmental trends against instances of state failure between the years 1982 and 2023.
-One-hundered and sixty-eight states were coded as failed (1) or not failed (0) based on a scoring system derived from the Bertelsmung-Stiftlung's Transformation Index, Human Development Index, ___taxation source___, and ___drinking water source___.
+One-hundered and sixty-eight states were coded as failed (1) or not failed (0) based on a scoring system (See state_failure_scoring.csv) derived from the Bertelsmung-Stiftlung's Transformation Index, Human Development Index, tax revenues as a share of GDP, and the share of total deaths attributed to unsafe water sources.

 The five predictor variables are:
 > T_SUM: Mean departure from baseline (1960-1980) growing season temperature over historically agriculturally productive land areas.